joukos/ghettoib/ghettoib/README.txt

 Pin 7	SGND	(Signal Ground)
-Pin 2	TD	(Transmit Data from logic analysis system)	output Pin 3	RT	(Receive Data into logic analysis system)	input
+Pin 2	TD	(Transmit Data from logic analysis system)	output Pin 3	RD	(Receive Data into logic analysis system)	input

 If you use the three-wire interface, you *must* configure both the instrument and your code to use the XON/XOFF protocol.
 When you create an HPLA object you can pass its constructor the